Computed Tomography (CT) Scan

 At IU Health, your physicians may use any number of tools to diagnose your condition.
 They may use:

-If your physician suspects you have nonalcoholic fatty liver disease, imaging tests can provide the right information for a diagnosis.
-Tests such as a computed tomography (CT) scan and/or a magnetic resonance imaging (MRI) may be used.
+If your physician suspects you have MASLD, imaging tests can confirm the diagnosis.
+Tests such as a FibroScan, ultrasound, computed tomography (CT) scan and/or a magnetic resonance imaging (MRI) may be used.

-This new technology allows for a quick scan of your liver and spleen.
-The test checks for stiffness in your liver tissue (cirrhosis) and fatty deposits.
-You and your physician receive immediate test results.
+This technology is a quick, noninvasive scan of your liver and spleen using Vibration Controlled Transient Elastography (VCTE) and measures the stiffness of your liver and spleen tissue (cirrhosis) and how much fat is in your liver.
+You and your provider receive immediate test results.
 Together, you can determine treatment options.
-If the scan shows fatty deposits with scarring, then you may need a biopsy.
+If the scan shows fatty deposits with a lot of scarring, you may need additional testing such as a liver biopsy.

-Your physician can study your liver cells under a microscope to confirm NASH.
-This involves taking cells from your liver through a needle to determine if they show scarring and inflammation.
+A physician (pathologist) can study your liver cells under a microscope to confirm MASH and the degree of scarring (fibrosis).
+This involves taking cells from your liver through a needle in an outpatient procedure with sedation.

-At IU Health, physicians have an advanced understanding of nonalcoholic fatty liver disease.
+At IU Health, providers have an advanced understanding and expertise of MASLD/MASH.
 This means faster, safer, better treatments and therapies for you.
 This can remove the need for invasive biopsies in some cases.
 It can preserve your liver function.
 We may use any number of the following treatments:

-At IU Health, physicians have an advanced understanding of nonalcoholic fatty liver disease.
+At IU Health, providers have an advanced understanding and expertise of MASLD/MASH.
 This means faster, safer, better treatments and therapies for you.
 This can remove the need for invasive biopsies in some cases.
 It can preserve your liver function.
 We may use any number of the following treatments: